arthurfreitasrocha/autolike/README.md

  - More options to use

- - New button at 'Mudar Email' button
+ - New button at 'Mudar Email' function
  - - 01º Now AutoLike can show and hide the written password in the entry camp